Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge Erwin Lau and Srinivasan Raghunathan for useful comments on the manuscript.
-KO is supported by JSPS Research Fellowships for Young Scientists.
+The authors acknowledge Erwin Lau and Srinivasan Raghunathan for their useful comments on the manuscript.
+KO acknowledges Joe DeRose, Zack Li, and Jia Liu for useful discussions.
+KO was supported by JSPS Research Fellowships for Young Scientists.
 This work was supported by Grant-in-Aid for JSPS Fellows Grant Number JP21J00011 and Yale University.
-Numerical simulations were carried out on Cray XC50 at the Center for Computational Astrophysics in National Astronomical Observatory of Japan and Yukawa-21 at Yukawa Institute for Theoretical Physics in Kyoto University.
+Numerical simulations were carried out on Cray XC50 at the Center for Computational Astrophysics in National Astronomical Observatory of Japan and Yukawa-21 at Yukawa Institute for Theoretical Physics at Kyoto University.
 The authors acknowledge Yale Center for Research Computing for data sharing support.